Platform · svyLab

 AI with methodology guardrails

-AI in regulated analytics has to be auditable.
+AI in serious analytics has to be auditable.
 Every svy-agents call logs model, version, prompt, context hash, tokens, and cost.
 The user sees the translation; nothing happens silently.

 Lifecycle governance

 Datasets progress through maturity stages.
 Classification (public/restricted) is governed orthogonally by a separate authority.
-Maps cleanly to RWE data-governance requirements.
+Maps cleanly to disclosure-control and data-governance requirements.

 Institutional library

-Finalized datasets enter a curated organizational library for secondary analysis — exactly what RWE teams managing multiple studies across therapeutic areas need.
+Finalized datasets enter a curated organizational library for secondary analysis, exactly what agencies managing many surveys and estimation programs need.

 Stack